-Gas Combination Boiler If you have answered yes, ple ease answer the three auestions below: i) When was your central hea installed? • Do not Know (ii) Do you have a maintenand ce contract for the cen tral heating system?
-No If you have answered yes, ple you have a maintenance con e company with which (iii) When was your maintena (Please provide the month ar newed?
-8. Energy Performance Certification ate Does your property have an than 10 years old?
-Energy Performance C ertificate which is less No 9.
+Gas If you have answered yes, ple ease answer the three questi ons below: i) When was your central hea installed? ting system or partial centra l heating system (ii) Do you have a maintenance ce contract for the central he ating system?
+Yes If you have answered yes, ple you have a maintenance con any with which O'Neil (iii) When was your maintena (Please provide the month ar ?
+December 2024 8.
+Energy Performance Certification ate Does your property have an I than 10 years old?
+Energy Performance Certifica ate which is less No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
-Are you aware of the existence of asbestos in your property?
-No If you have answered yes, please give details: 10.
+Has there been any storm, flo property while you have own amage to the No If you have answered yes, is insurance claim? the damage the subject of ar ny outstanding b.
+Are you aware of the existence ce of asbestos in your prope rty?
+No If you have answered yes, ple ease give details: 10.
 Services а.
-Please tick which services ar supplier: e connected to your p roperty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Not Known Water mains or private water supply Yes Scottish Water Electricity Yes Not Known Mains drainage Yes Local Authority Telephone Yes Not Known
+Please tick which services ar supplier: e connected to your property y and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Ovo Water mains or private water supply Yes Scottish Water Electricity Yes Ovo Mains drainage Yes Local Authority